Leadership in the age of AI agents

 Agents become the workforce.

-Wever Labs is being built as an agentic company: research agents, product agents, build agents, outreach agents, pilot agents, and improvement agents working through structured operating systems.
+Wever Labs is being built as an agentic company: research agents, product agents, build agents, discovery submission agents, agent test agents, and improvement agents working through structured operating systems.

 03